 If you've been turned away from other churches because you ask questions, or they were uncomfortable with who you love, or you couldn't be your authentic self, we've got a place for you here.

-Scroll through our church Facebook Page, managed by Pastor Amanda.
+Scroll through our church Facebook Page, managed by Pastor Amanda and members of Lord of Life.
 It will give you insight into the church, prepare you to hear Sunday's message, and help you engage in the community.
 Follow us, and keep your feed uplifted throughout the week!

 We are a liturgical congregation, meaning we have an "order" to worship beyond singing and listening.